NeutrinoLiu/centralized_smart_dashboard/README.md

-this branch is for Unit Testing of backend

 # Centralized Smart Dashboard
 Centralized Smart Dashboard developed for the rover of Wisconsin Robotics team.
-Iteration number 1 for COMPSCI 506: Software Engineer.
+Iteration number 2 for COMPSCI 506: Software Engineer.
-Code cutoff date: Friday, October 30, 2020
+Code cutoff date: Friday, November 13, 2020

 # Prerequisites
 [Docker](https://docs.docker.com/get-started)
+Notice that currently is only set to work for a unix-based OS.
+This is fine in our case, since our client's rover runs in a Unix-based OS

 # Setup
 The image only needs to be built once, per each new change we make in the container.
 However, you need to run the image each time.